So, what is this "wrongness" exactly? At its root, I'd call it a lack of imagination. A lot of specific problems can be traced back to this.

 A lot of mainline churches would prefer that the spheres of spirituality and family, politics, hobbies, and justice remain separate.
 What would change if we saw our faith as all-encompassing--a container for our entire lives--rather than another box to open or close as desired?

 14+ years of pastoral ministry and writing later, I'm still wrestling with these issues.
 Maybe you are, too.
 And maybe we can support one another on this continuing journey toward a better way for the church to be active in the world.

-I'm ordained in the United Church of Christ and have been a local church pastor for over 10 years; currently serving as pastor of Grace UCC in Uniontown, Ohio.
-I have a Bachelor of Arts in Religion from Heidelberg University and a Masters of Divinity from Eden Theological Seminary.
+I'm ordained in the United Church of Christ and serve as a local church pastor.
+I have a Bachelor of Arts in Religion from Heidelberg University and a Master of Divinity from Eden Theological Seminary.
 I am also certified as a spiritual director through the Ignatian Spirituality Institute at John Carroll University.